javaarchive/Java/README.md

 # Important 2019 update, goes into effect 12/14/2018
 The usacotools java library will be offically moved to it's own repositroy.
 Link is https://github.com/javaarchive/java-tools/tree/master
 # Maintaining
-Sorry everyone!
-I only upload my usaco files for now
+I only upload my usaco files for now...check out JavaProjects for other stuff